 Lotte Houwing and Gerard Jan Ritsema van Eck ‘Police bodycams as equiveillance tools?
-Reflections on the debate in the Netherlands’ (In press) Surveillance & Society.
+Reflections on the debate in the Netherlands’ (forthcoming) Surveillance & Society.